-So, let’s take this modern day MULTIVAC and see if it can solve our marketing problems, shall we?
+So, let’s take this modern-day MULTIVAC and see if it can solve our marketing problems, shall we?
 How do I bring in my customers?
-How do I move them beyond window-shopping?
+How do I move them beyond window shopping?
 Why aren’t they buying?
 How can I get them in and keep them there?

 Where does Marketing Automation come in?

 Today’s economically viable customer is also most likely, a digital native.
-He or she owns and operates at least one internet connected device – a mobile phone, a laptop, a tablet, a smart TV.
+He or she owns and operates at least one internet-connected device – a mobile phone, a laptop, a tablet, or a smart TV.
 His life is being registered on digital bits & bytes.
 Her choices and even her pauses are being noted by her devices.
 What he searches for, what she chooses, how long he lingers, when she switches – all of this is captured at an individual level for a wide variety of people.

 Here’s Marketing Automation in a minute, by The One Minute Marketer:

 What can Marketing Automation do for you, Marketer?